brandontrabucco/design-baselines/README.md

 **COMs Website**: [link](https://sites.google.com/berkeley.edu/coms/home?authuser=0) | **COMs Paper**: [arXiv](https://arxiv.org/abs/2107.06882)

-If these applications interest you, consider using our benchmark: [design-bench](https://github.com/brandontrabucco/design-bench), which can be installed to python with `pip install design-bench==2.0.12`.
+If these applications interest you, consider using our benchmark: [design-bench](https://github.com/brandontrabucco/design-bench), which you may install to python and automatically download benchmark data using `pip install design-bench==2.0.12`.

 ## Offline Model-Based Optimization